Safe Foreign Real Estate Investment:

 Banking Supervision:

-The developer works with full banking supervision from a leading local bank, conducting independent underwriting and control of the project's strength.
-The bank won't lend to an unreliable developer — this is a second filtering layer working for you.
+Works with full bank supervision from a leading local bank, which performs independent underwriting on the project's strength.
+The bank won't lend to an unreliable developer — this is a second filtering layer working in your favor.

 Gradual Payment Schedule:

 Money isn't transferred all at once.
 Payments are split into stages according to actual construction progress.
-Each payment is for a proven milestone — not a promise.
+Each payment is in exchange for a proven milestone — not promises.

 Mechanism B — Escrow Account

-In larger transactions, markets without organized banking supervision for developers, or when the investor prefers an additional protection layer — working with an escrow account is possible.
+In larger transactions, in markets without organized bank supervision for the developer, or when the investor prefers an additional protection layer — you can work with an escrow account.

-Escrow is an account managed by an independent third party (attorney or licensed trust company).
-Money is released only when predefined conditions are met — title registration, construction inspector approval, lease agreement signing.
+Escrow is an account managed by an independent third party (attorney or certified trust company).
+Money is released only when predefined conditions are met — land registry registration, construction inspector approval, lease signing.

-Escrow adds cost and complexity — so it's not required for every transaction.
+Escrow is complicated, expensive, and complex — therefore not required for every transaction.

 Mechanism C — Immediate Title Registration